When Orthodontic Issues Arise

 Many individuals also get relief by rinsing with warm salt water, a commercial mouthwash like Listerine, or a hydrogen peroxide mouth rinse like Peroxyl.

 Your lips, cheeks, and tongue may feel sore for the first week or two before they toughen and become accustomed to the surface of your braces.
-Putting wax on your braces will help with the irritation.
+Putting wax on your braces where they touch your cheeks, lips, or tongue will help with the irritation.

 This is completely normal throughout treatment.
 The only way your teeth can be moved to the proper position is by loosening them first.
 Once they have been relocated, they will tighten up again on their own.